protectwise/troika/docs/troika-3d/objects.md

 The following properties are supported by all `Object3DFacade` subclasses:

-- `threeObject` - This is a reference to the Three.js `Object3D` instance that was passed to the constructor.
+- `threeObject` - This is a reference to the Three.js `Object3D` instance that was created in the `initThreeObject` method or the constructor.
 This will be a stable reference, never changing during the facade instance's lifetime.
 It will be deleted upon destruction, however.

 - `parent` - This is a reference to the parent _Facade_ instance.
 This will be a stable reference, never changing during the facade instance's lifetime.
 It will be deleted upon destruction, however.